Manikanta1239/AI-Powered_Cold_Email_Generator/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the AI capabilities
+- GroqAPI for providing the AI capabilities
 - Streamlit for the amazing web framework
 - All contributors and users of this project